 5. Make entries in the general ledger according to your payroll register

-You can make one payroll entry that shows the sum of payroll for the period.
-Here is how you will record debits and credits the general ledger:
+You can make one payroll entry showing the payroll sum for the period.
+Here is how you will record debits and credits in the general ledger:

 - Record salary and wage costs as a payroll expense with a debit.